gymrek-lab/TRTools/trtools/mergeSTR/README.rst

 Required Parameters:

 * :code:`--vcf <VCF>`: Comma-separated list of VCF files to merge.
 All must have been created by the same TR genotyper.
 Must be bgzipped, sorted, and indexed.
+(See "Instructions on Compressing and Indexing VCF files" below)
 * :code:`--vcftype <string>`: Type of VCF files being merged.
 Default = :code:`auto`.
 Must be one of: :code:`gangstr`, :code:`advntr`, :code:`hipstr`, :code:`eh`, :code:`popstr`.
 * :code:`--out <string>`: prefix to name output files